 Was there really a time before Google?
 It’s hard to fathom an age when phone books, encyclopedias and local librarians helped us with our searches.
 But ever since Google launched with the mission to “organize the world’s information and make it universally accessible and useful,” we need travel no further than the blue search box on our computer screen and type our query – 0.25 seconds later, the great oracle replies.
 More often than not, rather profusely.

-The remarkable part is that Google is just a teen, a mere 14 years old this Sept.
+The remarkable part is that Google is just a teen on this Sept.
 7, the date that marks Google Commemoration Day.
 Although the domain name google.com was registered on Sept.
 15, 1997, and the company incorporated on Sept.
 4, 1998, the default day to commemorate the site has become Sept.
 7.

 How is the birthday celebrated?
 Usually with a festive Google Doodle and a host of Google queries asking “what is google commemoration day?”